 - 77. In the event of the Syndicate's termination, any shares held by the Syndicate as nominee (where applicable) in any investee companies will be transferred to the relevant individual member(s).
-In the event of the Syndicate's termination, any shares held by the Syndicate as nominee (where applicable) in any investee companies will be transferred to the relevant individual member(s).
+In the event of the Syndicate's termination, any shares held by the Syndicate companies will be transferred to the relevant individual member(s).
 The Syndicate shall ensure that such transfers are permissible under each investment agreement entered into by the nominee. - 78.
-No member or group of members may use the name of the Syndicate or its logos, designs or documentation or any similar name or logo or design, for a separate or similar purpose to that of the Syndicate, unless this has been first approved in accordance with the Syndicate Agreement (as defined below).
+No member or group of members may use the name of the Syndicate or its logos, designs or documentation or any similar name or logo or design, for a separate or similar purpose to approved in accordance with the Syndicate Agreement (as defined below).